Can digitalization lower electricity bills?

 The explosion of energy prices leads, these days, everyone to wonder about the best way to lower their electricity bills.
 The war in Ukraine, the gas shortage, the failure of the French nuclear power plants and this summer's record drought have made Swiss households discover the complexity of the electricity market, which few people cared about.

-The current energy crisis has, perhaps for a long time to come, undermined the desire to liberalize the market.
-The key word now, repeated by distributors and public authorities alike, is energy sobriety and carbon neutrality.
+The current energy crisis has and perhaps for a long time to come, undermined the desire to liberalize the market.
+The key phrase now, repeated by distributors and public authorities alike, is energy sobriety and carbon neutrality.
 In this context, what role can digitalization play?
 Can it help consumers to better control their consumption?
 Can it improve the relationship between DNOs, the distribution network operators, and their customers?
 Can it contribute to the objective of energy sobriety?

 Several high-tech companies, including ELCA, are active in the energy sector and propose applications to make this market more transparent.